Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Numurkah has 16 active public transport stops, all of which are bus stops.
-These stops are served by 9 different routes that combined offer 129 weekly passenger trips.
-The accessibility of these services is limited, with residents typically living 825 meters away from the nearest stop.
+These stops are served by 9 different routes that together offer 129 weekly passenger trips.
+The accessibility of these services is rated as limited, with residents typically living 825 meters away from the nearest stop.

-On average, there are 18 trips per day across all routes, which works out to approximately 8 weekly trips per individual stop.
+On average, there are 18 trips per day across all routes, which equates to around 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport